 Fountains, ponds, and water gardens are great additions to yards, but these bodies of water also attract adult mosquitoes.
 You shouldn’t have to choose between your ideal lawn and pesky mosquitoes.
 Here are some tips on how you can have your favorite water features and keep mosquito populations at bay.

-Greater than 2 Feet
+Greater Than Two Feet

 Mosquito larvae must come to the surface of the water to breathe.
 Because of this, mosquito larvae prefer to water that is less than 24 inches deep.
 Installing water features that are deeper than 2 feet make the water less favorable to mosquitoes and larvae.

-Keep the Water Moving
+Keep The Water Moving

 The addition of a waterfall, fountain, or another device that increases water circulation reduces the stagnation that allows mosquitoes to breed.